cybercog/laravel-love/README.md

 - Fully customizable types of reactions.
 - Any model can react to models and receive reactions at the same time.
-- `Reactant` can has many types of reactions.
+- Reactant can has many types of reactions.
-- `Reacter` can add many reactions to one `Reactant` or they could be mutually exclusive.
+- Reacter can add many reactions to one reactant.
 - Reaction counters with detailed aggregated data for each reactant.
 - Reaction totals with total aggregated data for each reactant.
 - Can work with any database `id` column types.
-- Sort `Reactable` models by reactions total count.
+- Sort reactable models by reactions total count.
-- Sort `Reactable` models by reactions total weight.
+- Sort reactable models by reactions total weight.
 - Events for `created` & `deleted` reactions.
 - Has Artisan command `love:recount {model?} {type?}` to re-fetch reactions stats.
 - Designed to work with Laravel Eloquent models.